usnistgov/MediScore/README.txt

 2) Required packages:
   Prior to running the Scorer, the following packages need to be installed :
   - opencv        (tested in versions 2.4.13 and 3.4.0)
   - numpy         (tested in versions 1.14.0)
   - pandas        (tested in version 0.21.1) - make sure to use the latest version.
   - matplotlib    (tested in version 1.5.1)
   - scipy         (tested in version 0.18.0)
   - scikit-learn  (tested in version 0.17.1)
   - rawpy         (tested in version 0.9.0)
   - numpngw       (tested in version 0.0.6)
   - Glymur        (tested in version 0.8.12)
   - bokeh         (tested in version 0.12.13)
   - jsonschema    (tested in version 2.5.1)
+  - configparser  (tested in version 3.5.0)
   Most of these packages can be installed by running basic_install.sh on your machine.

   Optional :